thomasvn/SampleStar/README.md

 An internet-accessible API for you to request genuinely random numbers.

 This service is backed by hardware devices that use a sample of radioactive material.
-This underlying physics of the radioactivity models true randomness (unlike [pseudorandomness](https://en.wikipedia.org/wiki/Pseudorandomness)).
+The underlying physics of the radioactive material models true randomness (unlike [pseudorandomness](https://en.wikipedia.org/wiki/Pseudorandomness)).

 ## Usage